For Marketo teams

 Why teams switch

-Adobe is retiring the classic editor and rolling out the new Email Designer.
-Rather than rebuilding everything in the new editor (which has its own limitations), teams move template management to Modular Mail and export HTML to Marketo for sending.
+Adobe is rolling out the new Email Designer.
+Rather than rebuild everything for it, teams move template management to Modular Mail and export HTML to Marketo for sending.

 No dev time available for email

-Every new module or template tweak requires a developer who understands Marketo syntax.
-With Modular Mail, the initial setup is done once, and marketers handle everything after that.
+Every new module or template tweak needs a developer who knows Marketo syntax.
+With Modular Mail, setup happens once and marketers handle everything after that.

 Marketo's content locking is incomplete.
-Modular Mail's architecture means marketers literally cannot access the HTML.
-They only see content fields.
+In Modular Mail, the editor literally cannot reach the HTML.
+Only content fields.
 No broken layouts, no off-brand styling.

-Templates built in Modular Mail export as clean, portable HTML.
-Use the same templates across Marketo, HubSpot, Salesforce, or any other ESP.
+Templates built in Modular Mail are clean, portable HTML.
+Use the same templates in Marketo, HubSpot, Salesforce, anywhere.
 One template system, no platform-specific syntax.

-If you are an email developer or agency setting up templates for a client's marketing team, Modular Mail gives you a clean handoff.
-Build the template system once, lock the structure, and give your client a self-service editor they can use without breaking anything.
-No need to teach them Marketo template syntax or worry about them editing code directly.
+If you're an agency setting up templates for a client's marketing team, Modular Mail gives you a clean handoff.
+Lock the structure, hand them an editor they can't break, no Marketo syntax required.

 Comparison

-A factual comparison of the two approaches.
+A factual comparison.
 Marketo handles automation and sending.
 Modular Mail handles template management and campaign building.

 Feature Marketo Email Editor Marketo + Modular Mail Recommended

-HTML import behaviour New editor converts and rewrites uploaded HTML in undocumented ways
+HTML import behaviour New editor rewrites uploaded HTML in undocumented ways Export clean HTML; Marketo accepts it without conversion issues

-We used to wait 3-5 days for dev to update our email templates.
+We used to wait three to five days for dev to update our email templates.
 Now my team builds campaigns in an afternoon.
 Same custom designs, zero technical dependency.

 FAQ

 Yes.
-Your existing HTML templates can be converted into Modular Mail's module system.
-You or your developer strips out the Marketo-specific syntax and adds mm-editable tags to define content fields.
+Your existing HTML can be converted into Modular Mail's module system.
+You or your developer strips out the Marketo-specific syntax and adds mm-editable tags.
 We also offer professional template conversion as a service.

-Modular Mail is ESP-agnostic by design.
-You build campaigns in our editor and export clean HTML, which you then upload to Marketo.
-There is no direct API integration, and that is intentional.
-It means you are never locked into one platform.
+No, and that's intentional.
+Modular Mail is ESP-agnostic.
+You build campaigns in our editor and export clean HTML, then upload to Marketo.
+No API integration to maintain; no platform lock-in.

-Your Marketo templates still exist.
-Modular Mail sits alongside Marketo.
-It handles the content management and campaign building, while Marketo handles sending, automation, and reporting.
-Think of it as replacing Design Studio for email creation, not replacing Marketo itself.
+They keep working.
+Modular Mail sits alongside Marketo: it handles content management and campaign building; Marketo handles sending, automation, and reporting.
+Think of it as replacing Design Studio for email creation, not Marketo itself.

 No. Modular Mail templates use standard HTML with simple mm-editable attributes.
-The exported HTML is clean and does not include any platform-specific syntax.
-It works in Marketo and any other ESP.
+The exported HTML is clean, with no platform-specific syntax.
+Works in Marketo and any other ESP.

 If you have existing templates, conversion typically takes a few days depending on complexity.
-If you need templates built from scratch, timelines depend on the scope of the design work.
-We scope everything upfront so there are no surprises.
+If you need templates built from scratch, scope depends on the design work.
+We scope upfront so there are no surprises.

-?
-I'm an email developer building templates for a client.
+6. I'm an agency building for a client.
 Does this workflow work for me?

 Yes.
-Many of our users are email developers and agencies who build template systems for their clients.
-You set up the modules and content fields, then hand the editor over to the client's marketing team.
-They fill in content and export HTML to Marketo.
-You stay involved for template updates but the client handles day-to-day campaign building independently.
+Many of our users are agencies building template systems for client marketing teams.
+You set up the modules and content fields; your client builds campaigns and exports HTML to Marketo.
+You stay involved for new modules; the client owns the day-to-day.

-No. Modular Mail replaces the template building and campaign content management workflow.
-You still use Marketo for sending, automation, analytics, lead scoring, and everything else it does well.
+No. Modular Mail replaces the template-building and campaign-content workflow.
+You still use Marketo for sending, automation, analytics, and lead scoring.
 Read more about the email CMS approach.

 See how Modular Mail works with your existing Marketo templates.
 Or let us convert them for you.